ythuangyt/IMDb_movie_analysis/README.md

 ## 2. Research questions
 In this project we have figured out:
-- What factors are important for the ROI (Return on Investment) of a genre?
+- What factors are important for the ROI (Return on Investment) of a specific genre?
-- How to predict the ROI of a movie with some prior features, e.g. budget and production companies ?
+- How to predict the ROI of a new movie with some prior features, e.g. budget and production companies ?

 ## 3. Dataset
 ### Original Dataset: